opensvc/docs.opensvc.com/source/agent.configure.cni.rst

 Cluster Backend Networks
 ************************

 These networks are only required for services private ip auto-allocation.
-If configured, the cluster DNS helps expose the allocated ip addresses through predictible names, and the cluster Ingress Gateways help expose the services to clients outside the cluster.
+If configured, the cluster DNS exposes the allocated ip addresses as predictible names, and the cluster Ingress Gateways or portmapping can expose the services to clients outside the cluster.

-OpenSVC relies on CNI for this subsytem.
-Any CNI plugin can be used.
-Plugins can have depdendencies, like etcd or consul, which OpenSVC does not use nor package.
-The weave plugin, having no such dependencies, is used in this documentation.
+OpenSVC relies on CNI for this subsystem.
+Any CNI plugin can be used but some plugins can have dependencies like etcd or consul, which OpenSVC does not require for himself.
+The bridge and weave plugin, having no such dependencies, are simpler to setup.

 Install CNI
 ===========